Meaning of Financial Literacy:

-Operating costs consists of a wide variety of costs of operating the business and making sales, including labor costs, insurance premiums, marketing and advertising and different legal costs.
+Operating costs consist of a wide variety of costs of operating the business and making sales, including labor costs, insurance premiums, marketing, and advertising and different legal costs.

 Individually when each component of the balance sheet is analyzed one can gauge the liquidity, operational efficiency, debt repaying capacity and overall financial capability of a business.

 Key notes to reading a Cash Flow Statement

 Cash Flow Statement shows how the company is paying for its operations and future growth, by detailing the “flow” of cash; where positive numbers represent cash flowing in, while negative numbers represent cash flowing out.